johnh03/StravaToSheets/README.md

 ### 🎯 Notes

 - The setup process is **one-time only**; the script will handle token refreshing automatically.
 - Keep your **Client Secret, Authorization Token, and Refresh Token confidential** to prevent unauthorized access.
+- Make sure you have all the libraries used in the .py file

 ---